 The Changing Face of Music Education

-Actually, it’s not just music education, or even education in its entirety that has transformed.
+Actually, it’s not just music education or even education in its entirety that has transformed.
 It’s the way we operate in our daily lives, manoeuvre tasks, and offer services.
-Covid-19 has changed our outlook on learning and working, potentially for the better.
-That’s provided we can adapt quickly enough to our new environment.
+Covid-19 has changed our outlook on learning and working, potentially for the better – provided we can adapt quickly enough to our new environment.

 Without Covid-19, the face of music education was morphing into something else, albeit at a slower rate.
 Why?
 Because technology is re-forming how we communicate, re-scaling the depths to which we can operate, and re-shaping how we present ourselves.

 It’s happening to high street stores as they move online.
-It’s happening to learning as classrooms become digital.
+It’s happening within education as classrooms become digital.
 It’s happening to you as you read this blog on a smartphone or electronic device.